Kale Salad with Brussels Sprouts and Toasted Almonds

 - 2 tablespoons Dijon mustard

 - freshly ground black pepper

 - 1/3 cup raw almonds with skins, coarsely chopped

 - 1/2 to 3/4 cup finely grated Pecorino cheese – the amount of cheese you add is to taste

 Let’s prep all of the ingredients.

 Measure out 1/2 cup of olive oil into a measuring cup.
 Take out 1 tablespoon of oil from the 1/2 cup and put it into a skillet (you will use the remainder of the olive oil for the dressing).
-Heat the oil over medium-high heat.
-Add the chopped almonds to the skillet and stir frequently until golden brown in spots, about 2-3 minutes.
-Transfer the nuts to a paper towel lined plate to get the grease off.
+Heat the oil over medium heat.
+Add the chopped almonds to the skillet and stir frequently until golden brown in spots.
+Transfer nuts to a paper towel lined plate.
 Sprinkle the almonds with some fine sea salt.
 Set them aside to cool.

 Now it’s time to prep the rest of the ingredients.
 Wash, de-stem and thinly slice your kale.
 If you’re not sure how to de-stem and slice kale then you can check out my post on how to de-stem and thinly slice kale, or you can watch the beginning part of my lacinato kale salad video for instructions as well.
 This video has really helped my readers easily understand how to de-stem kale quickly over the sink.

 Juice up your lemons into a glass measuring cup and mince up your shallot and garlic.